ropensci/roweb3/content/blog/2023-04-14-ropensci-news-digest-april-2023/index.md

 * [Meeting the Stars of the R-Universe: Researching Our Brain with the Magic of the R-Universe](/blog/2023/04/14/ropensci-news-digest-april-2023) by Yanina Bellini Saibene, Alejandra Bellini, Lucio Casalla, and Steffi LaZerte.
 Working with the human brain requires specific software and complex developments, however R appears as the natural way to collect hundreds of data that need to be analyzed and the R-Universe as the most friendly place to share and invite to collaborate.
 Our third stop bring us to __Norway__ to talk with __Athanasia Monika Mowinckel__.
-Other languages: [Conociendo a las estrellas del Universo R: Investigando nuestro cerebro con la magia del universo R](/es/blog/2023/03/30/r-universe-stars-3-es) (es).
+Other languages: <a href='/es/blog/2023/03/30/r-universe-stars-3-es' lang='es'>Conociendo a las estrellas del Universo R: Investigando nuestro cerebro con la magia del universo R (es)</a>.

 <!-- ## Use cases